lhbelfanti/flights/README.md

 ---

 # Flights
-`2023 U.S. Flights Dataset` contains information about all the flights that happened in the U.S. territory from January to December 2023.
+`2023 U.S. Flights dataset` contains information about all the flights that happened in the U.S. territory from January to December 2023.

 The main objective of this project is to **create a Tableau dashboard to analyze the information retrieved**.